ArthurClemens/polythene/docs/css.md

 Theming options are more limited than using CSS-in-JS as styles will not be added on the fly.
 But it is still possible to use the same tools as CSS-in-JS, only with an extra build step that results in a CSS file.
 This step can be automated of course.

 [polythene-scripts](packages/polythene-scripts.md) provides the tooling for writing CSS based on component variables.
-Alt

 The alternative way is to add handwritten CSS.
 This does not involve a build step, but this may not be future proof; when a component structure would change later on, your custom CSS may no longer work.